 Don't forget to brush his tail and feet!

-Remember to give your dog breaks when necessary, you don't want to him to just sit there for the whole time and make it boring and annoying for him.
+Remember to give your dog breaks when necessary.
+You don't want him to sit there for the whole time and make it dull and annoying for him.
 You need to make it fun so that he finds it enjoyable and will obey you.

 Cleaning his eyes